-Nationals cancel workout because of COVID-19 testing delay
+Nationals, Astros cancel workouts because of testing delays

-WASHINGTON (AP) — The defending World Series champion Nationals canceled their workout Monday because of COVID-19 testing delays that general manager Mike Rizzo worried could endanger the baseball season.
+WASHINGTON (AP) — Baseball’s two World Series finalists canceled workouts Monday because of COVID-19 testing delays that one executive worried could endanger the baseball season.

-All players and staff were tested Friday, and Rizzo said the team still hasn’t received those results.
-The cancellation came a day after All-Star reliever Sean Doolittle voiced concerns about the slow turnaround on coronavirus tests and the Nationals not receiving some kinds of personal protective equipment.
+The defending champion Washington Nationals and reigning American League champion Houston Astros each called off training camp practices after not receiving test results from Friday.
+The cancellations come amid delays around Major League Baseball, with some players opting out, and in the aftermath of Nationals reliever Sean Doolittle criticizing slow test results and a lack of some personal protective equipment.

-Rizzo added that Major League Baseball “needs to work quickly to resolve issues with their process and their lab” or the season is at risk.
+“Despite these delays over the holiday weekend, we’re optimistic that the this process will be ironed out and we’ll be back on the field and ready to compete for a championship soon,” Click said.

-Two Nationals players who took part in in-take testing last week tested positive.
-Manager Dave Martinez said Sunday those tests happened in the middle of last week and the players who tested positive had not reported to Nationals Park.
+Atlanta Braves outfielder Nick Markakis on Monday became the latest high-profile player to choose not to play this season.
+Los Angeles Dodgers pitcher David Price, Colorado Rockies infielder Ian Desmond, Nationals first baseman Ryan Zimmerman and Braves pitcher Félix Hernández are among those who have opted out.

-Martinez said some of the 60 players tested were still awaiting results.
+Two Nationals players were among the 31 to test positive during intake testing last week.
+Manager Dave Martinez said Sunday some of the 60 Nationals players tested were still awaiting results.

 “Obviously, this is all new for everybody,” Martinez said.
 “We’ve hit some bumpy roads.
 But they’re doing the best they can.
 I know they are.
 They’re working on cleaning everything up.
 We’re in a very, very different situation.
 No one’s ever done this before.
 So I know they’re working out all the bugs.”

-Doolittle, who is still on the fence about playing this season, said Sunday he still hadn’t gotten his Friday test results back.
+Doolittle, who is still on the fence about playing this season, said he still hadn’t gotten his Friday results back before being tested again Sunday.

 “That’s one thing that makes me a little nervous,” Doolittle said. ”We’re not getting tests back in time.
 They still haven’t sent us the PPE.
 We’re supposed to have N-95 masks, stuff like that, gowns, gloves.
 We’re supposed to have that stuff, we don’t have that stuff.
 Those are the things it’s going to take for people to stay safe enough for us to continue this season.”